GillesArcas/numsed/README.md

 * The disassembly is simplified and completed to obtain an opcode program which can be interpreted independently.
 The interpretation of opcodes is used for testing.
 * Finally, the sed script is obtained by replacing each opcode by a sed snippet.

+The example directory contains an exemple of a simple python script (add.py) and the resulting opcode and sed scripts (add.opc and add.sed).
+The opcode script can be interpreted with the --opcode option.
+The sed script can be interpreted with any sed utility.

 ## Getting started

 To install, just clone or download the depository zip file.
 There is no dependency.